Skip to main content

 PoE option via add-on splitter

-The hardware architecture is structurally differentiated from every tablet alternative.
-The wall-plate form factor occupies a standard US single-gang electrical box, and a PoE splitter (UCTRONICS or PoE Texas, approximately $20) terminates in USB-C at the panel — one Cat6 cable run replaces every visible wire and eliminates battery degradation under always-on operation.
-Typical wall-plate installation runs 60 min including firmware flash, compared to a tablet wall-run that leaves a visible cable.
-The embedded Zigbee 3.0 coordinator adds a device-control layer no general-purpose tablet can replicate without a separate USB stick.
+The hardware is differentiated from every tablet here.
+The in-wall panel recesses into a standard 120mm wall box, and a PoE splitter (UCTRONICS or PoE Texas, about $20) terminates in USB-C at the panel — one Cat6 cable run replaces every visible wire and eliminates battery degradation under always-on operation.
+Installation runs 60 min including firmware flash.
+The embedded Zigbee 3.0 coordinator adds a device-control layer no tablet can replicate without a separate USB stick.

 What We Love

-• The firmware 3.7+ native HA app integration is the biggest upgrade since the NSPanel Pro launched — the panel now runs a dedicated HA interface rather than a community WebView template, per SONOFF changelog and Makeuseof review.
+• The firmware 3.7+ native HA app integration is the biggest upgrade since the NSPanel Pro launched — the panel now runs a dedicated HA interface rather than a community WebView template, per the SONOFF firmware changelog.

-• Wall-plate form factor fits a US single-gang electrical box with a PoE splitter behind the wall — one Cat6 cable eliminates every visible wire and battery concern of a tablet install.
+• In-wall panel format recesses into a standard wall box with a PoE splitter tucked behind it — one Cat6 cable eliminates every visible wire and battery concern of a tablet install.

-• At $129.90, it costs less than half of any 11-inch tablet in this guide, and there is no battery to degrade under always-on operation.
+• At $129.90, it costs well under half the price of the $349-and-up iPad install and about 60% of the cheapest tablet here, and there is no battery to degrade under always-on operation.

 What Could Be Better